jesse-spevack/dotfiles/README.md

-# dotfiles
-Jesse Spevack's Dotfiles
+# Jesse Spevack's Dotfiles

-- Handle secret info with: [this](https://github.com/onyxraven/zsh-osx-keychain)
+Handle secret info with: [this](https://github.com/onyxraven/zsh-osx-keychain)

 Enable the .sh to run by:
 1. Open crontab `crontab -e`